Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Amazon CloudWatch

 **Explanation:**
-"AWS Lambda" and "Email" are correct.
+AWS Lambda and Email are correct.
 Both can subscribe to SNS topics.
-"Amazon S3" is incorrect; it cannot subscribe to SNS.
+Amazon S3 is incorrect; it cannot subscribe to SNS.
-"Amazon CloudWatch" is incorrect; it triggers SNS, not subscribes to it.
+Amazon CloudWatch is incorrect; it triggers SNS, not subscribes to it.

 ---